-All the components (Theory, practical) of a course unit are assessed by way of both continuous assessment and end-semester examination.
-The contribution from the marks of each components to the final marks/course grade and the minimum requirements are highlighted in the detailed course outline of the course unit is decided by the relevant marks allocated for Department.
-The exact methods of assessment will be notified to students by the relevant Department prior to the commencement of the semester or academic year.
+All the components (theory, practical) of a course unit are assessed by way of both continuous assessment and end-semester examination.
+The contribution from the marks of each component to the final marks/course grade and the minimum requirements are highlighted in the detailed course outline of the course unit and is decided by the relevant marks allocated for Department.
+The exact methods of assessment will be notified to students by the relevant Department prior to the commencement of the semester or academic year through course specifications.